harekrishnarai/Damn-vulnerable-sca/README.md

 Our aim is to provide you with a better understanding of vulnerable packages and JAR dependencies so that you can gain hands-on experience.
 We will keep you updated with the latest CVEs.
 Stay tuned!

-## After running the application :
+## Tutorials to exploit the vulnerability:

 |  Demo Videos |
 |---------------|